solitude-alive/bert-pytorch/README.md

 | Test  | 7.866 |  80.426  |

 ## Contributing
-If you can have better results on this dataset, welcome to open an issue.
+If you can have better results on this dataset or any question, welcome to open an issue.

 ## Reference